For Release 11:00 AM ET, March 19, 2025

 The composite economic indexes are key elements in an analytic system designed to signal peaks and troughs in the business cycle.
 Comprised of multiple independent indicators, the indexes are constructed to summarize and reveal common turning points in the economy in a clearer and more convincing manner than any individual component.

 The CEI reflects current economic conditions and is highly correlated with real GDP.
-The LEI is a predictive tool that anticipates—or “leads”—turning points in the business cycle by around five months.
+The LEI is a predictive tool that anticipates—or “leads”—turning points in the business cycle by around seven months.

-The six components of the Leading Economic Index® for Mexico are:
+The six components of Leading Economic Index® for Mexico are:

 The three components of the Coincident Economic Index® for Mexico are: